open-telemetry/oteps/text/trace/0173-messaging-semantic-conventions.md

 A "message" is a transport envelope for the transfer of information.
 The information is a combination of a payload and metadata.
 Metadata can be directed at consumers or at intermediaries on the message path.
-Messages may be transferred directly between parties or via one or more intermediaries.
+Messages are transferred via one or more intermediaries.
 Messages are uniquely identifiable.

 In the strict sense, a _message_ is a payload that is sent to a specific destination, whereas an _event_ is a signal emitted by a component upon